 Our Banking team advises on the a broad range of banking activities such as documentation used to accommodate the range of corporate vehicles put forward by borrowers without compromising your security, entering into a syndicated loan facility or arranging mezzanine finance.

 Our employment lawyers provide practical, day-to-day support covering the full range of employment law issues from recruitment and employee incentive schemes to dismissal and risk management.

 Andrew Firman is a partner in our corporate & commercial team.
-His employment practice covers both contentious and non-contentious work for both employers and employees.
-His corporate and banking practice concentrates on contractual and advice work given mainly to SMEs and charities.
+His corporate practice concentrates on buying and selling mainly owner-managed SMEs and associated advice on contractual and banking documentation work.
+His employment practice covers all aspects of contentious and non-contentious work for both employers and employees.
+His charity practice majors on compliance and amalgamation matters.

 In his work, Andrew looks for proactive and pragmatic solutions derived from a proper understanding of the client’s perspective and against the background of the commercial constraints.

 - running a David v Goliath style battle for a former employee of a US based bank related to the late vesting of share options following that employee’s termination at a time when the US markets were in freefall